 7. The Workers Party does not do enough active trade union work.
 It is not sufficient to adopt resolutions stating that industrial work must be done, but the Party must see to it that every member of the Party joins a trade union.
-The Party must make great efforts, on the one hand, to get more English-speaking workers into the Party, and on the other hand, to organize the foreign-born workers into the unions.
+The Party must make great efforts, on the one hand, to get more English speaking workers in the Party, and on the other hand to organize the foreign-born workers into trade unions.

-Campaigns against the old trade union bureaucracy must be conducted on real issues and not as a struggle against graft.
-The Party must learn that the same tactics cannot be employed on all occasions, that one must not apply the same methods against Gompers and against Hillman.
-One must learn that the former must be removed by ruthless struggle, while the latter must be forced over to the left by means of energetic criticism.
+Campaigns against the old trade union bureaucrats must be conducted on real issues, and not as a struggle against graft.
+The Party must learn that the same tactics cannot be employed on all occasions; that one must not apply the same methods against Gompers as against Hillman.
+One must learn that the former must be removed by means of ruthless struggle, while the latter must be forced over to the Left by means of energetic criticism.

-The Party should do everything in its power to get the English-speaking workers in the unions into the Party, but at the same time should not forget that the workers in the basic industries are foreign-speaking workers.
-The Party should, therefore, conduct an energetic fight for the abolition of the alien-restriction laws.
-The Party should start campaigns to induce the foreign-born workers to become citizens of the country, so that they will get closer to the political life of the country and that the revolutionary elements may not be eliminated by means of deportation.
+The Party should do everything in its power to get the English speaking workers in the unions into the Party, but at the same time should not forget that the workers in the basic industries are foreign speaking workers.
+The Party should, therefore, conduct an energetic fight for the abolition of the alien restriction laws.
+The Party should start campaigns to induce the foreign-born workers to become citizens of this country, and that revolutionary elements may not be eliminated by means of deportation.

 8. The Party is very poor in literature.
-It is not a wholesome condition when only translated literature is to be found and the Party has not issued a single book on the labor movement and political life of the country.
-It is a matter of life and death for the party to create <illeg.> literature.
+It is not a wholesome condition when only translated literature is to be found and when the Party has not issued a single book on the labor movement and political life of the country.
+It is a matter of life and death for the Party to create political literature.

 The Party must find the intellectual and financial means to bring this about.
 The biggest organization is worthless if it has no political activity.

-These are the principal tasks of the Workers Party.
+These are the principle tasks of the Workers Party.
 The Workers Party must engage in politics, it must become centralized and Americanized.
-Americanized means, of course, not what is understood by "100 Percent Americans," but that the WP becomes an integral part of the political life and labor movement of America.
+Americanized means, of course, not what is understood by 100% Americans, but that the Party become an integral part of the political life and labor movement of America.

-Dear Comrades.
+Dear Comrades,